-The Jorgensens have made a living from farming and ranching for more than 100 years.
+The Jorgensens have made a living from farming and ranching for more than a century.
 Humbly beginning as a small family farm, Jorgensen Land and Cattle Partnership has grown to include livestock, a large variety of crops and a hunting business.

 The Jorgensen family owns and manages the fourth generation ranch with land health foremost in their minds.
 They believe they have a responsibility to continually care for and improve their greatest asset, the soil.

-The Jorgensens manage 850 head of cattle and grow 10,000 acres of non-irrigated crops such as spring and winter wheat, corn and grass hay.
-One of their biggest obstacles is the limited rainfall in South Dakota.
-To combat this, the family developed crop rotations based on the intensity of water use.
-They have also been no-till since 1991 and have seen dramatic reductions in wind and water erosion as a result.
+The Jorgensens manage 850 head of cattle and grow 10,000 acres of non-irrigated spring and winter wheat, grass hay, and corn.
+To combat South Dakota's limited rainfall they developed crop rotations based on the intensity of water use.
+They have seen dramatic reductions in wind and water erosion since adopting no-till practices in 1991.

 Jorgensen Land & Cattle Partnership

-“Jorgensen Land and Cattle has been, and is currently, a leader in their area with the use of no-till, crop rotation and cover crops,” says Neal Foster, South Dakota Crop Improvement Association.
+“Jorgensen Land and Cattle has been, and is currently, a leader in their area with the use of no-till, crop rotation and cover crops,” said Neal Foster of the South Dakota Crop Improvement Association.
 “Their ranch is in one of the more fragile land areas and they have recognized the need to maintain the land for their use and for future generations.”